aiveeKeiSoriano/aiveeKeiSoriano/README.md

 ![](./images/memory_clicked.png)

-Created a fun time-based memory game using ReactJS Using multiple timers on the same page was a challenge Here is the [link](https://kind-ramanujan-6e88de.netlify.app/) to play the game, enjoy!
+Created a fun time-based memory game using ReactJS.
+Using multiple timers on the same page was a challenge.
+Here is the [link](https://kind-ramanujan-6e88de.netlify.app/) to play the game, enjoy!

 **On Going Memory Game**
 ![](./images/memory_finish.png)

 **Hardcore Mode**

 Unlike the classic mode where you have unlimited tries, in hardcore mode, the player needs to match everything within 20 seconds.

 ![](./images/memory_hardcore.png)